 Tips for Treating Urge Incontinence

 Train your naughty bladder.
 Normal urination frequency is every 2-5 hours or 4-7 times/day.
 Don’t go to the bathroom before you leave the house just because you are leaving.
 Don’t go right when you get home just because you get home.
 Avoid going as soon as you get somewhere if this is habit for you.

 Notice what your triggers are (i.e. pulling into your driveway and you suddenly have to pee, putting your key in the door and you suddenly have to pee).
 Once you realize what your trigger is, do not go to the bathroom right away and perform the steps listed above.

 Sit on the toilet with relaxed upright posture (no hovering!)

 Do not push or strain while urinating.
 Use diaphragmatic breathing on the toilet and put your phone down.

-Avoid or limit bladder irritants- i.e. caffeine, alcohol, citrus.
+Avoid or limit bladder irritants- i.e. caffeine, alcohol, citrus and tomato based products.

 Get your bowels on board too.
 Avoid constipation.